Stradivarius dealer admits embezzlement as trial begins

 "This ascent was built on sand," Harammer told the court, accusing Machold of leading a lifestyle that was a facade for a business that had actually been insolvent since mid-2006.

-He denied charges of fraud, but acknowledged diverting five rare instruments entrusted to him for sale by clients, including a Stradivarius violin from 1727, that court documents valued at around 2.6 million euros ($3.4 million).
+He denied charges of fraud, but acknowledged diverting five rare instruments entrusted to him for sale by clients, including a Stradivarius violin from 1727, that court documents valued at around 2.6 million euros (2.0 million pounds).

 "All these (instruments) were used illegally.
 I confess fully," Machold told the court, saying he was in desperate need of money after losing a lawsuit brought by a construction company which meant his Eichbuechl castle was at risk.